P3 Procurement Accelerates 558 Bridge Replacements in Pennsylvania

 Inside just 3 years—by the end of 2017—an unprecedented 558 bridges will be replaced across Pennsylvania, improving safety and mobility for travelers thanks to a groundbreaking public-private partnership (P3) between the Pennsylvania Department of Transportation (PennDOT) and developer consortium Plenary Walsh Keystone Partners (PWKP).
 The Rapid Bridge Replacement (RBR) project originated in 2013, when PennDOT was challenged by an aging, structurally deficient (SD) bridge inventory and limited funding and resources.
 The department sought a cost-effective, efficient solution to replace hundreds of its roughly 4,000 SD bridges, while minimizing public inconvenience and overcoming its funding and resource shortfalls.
 CDM Smith provided technical advisory services to PennDOT to identify bridges for program inclusion and to develop a strong P3 procurement.

-Divvying up maintenance in phases—For P3 projects that include a maintenance component, the developer is typically responsible for all maintenance for the duration of the contract.
+For P3 projects that include a maintenance component, the developer is typically responsible for all maintenance for the duration of the contract.
 With 558 small bridge sites across the state, such an arrangement would have been very costly and not in PennDOT’s best interest.
 So CDM Smith and the department formed an approach that allocates maintenance responsibilities to the party best positioned to perform each activity and gives PennDOT sufficient time to assume maintenance responsibilities.
-Under this approach, PWKP adheres to phased handback requirements: vegetation is handed back 1 year after a bridge’s completion; flexible pavement after 5 years; and, all remaining elements after 25 years.
+Under this approach, PWKP adheres to phased handback requirements: vegetation is handed back 1 year after a bridge’s completion, flexible pavement after 5 years, and all remaining elements after 25 years.